DavidB137/spsp/README.md

 #### ESP-NOW

-ESP-NOW local layer protocol is a wrapper around Espressif's ESP-NOW.
+ESP-NOW local layer protocol is a wrapper around Espressif's ESP-NOW[^espnow].
 It's basically a WiFi without any state management (connecting to AP,...) whatsoever.
 Just a quick setup, send of single packet, receive of delivery confirmation – all over WiFi MAC.